What is parkin made of?

 Advertisement

 In Yorkshire and Lancashire, Bonfire Night would be unthinkable without parkin, a type of dark, spicy, solid gingerbread made with oatmeal.
-In 19th-century Leeds, 5th November was even known as Parkin Day.
+In 19th-century Leeds, 5 November was even known as Parkin Day.
 Some of my friends in the south of England had never heard of this hearty cake and hadn't realised what they'd missed – until they tasted it.
 Every year I make a large slab of parkin in a roasting tin to enjoy while we watch the fireworks bursting in the night sky.
-Of course November nights are cold, often freezing and a hot baked potato, followed by a piece of moist parkin with a steaming mug of something, are the perfect winter comfort foods.
+Of course, November nights are cold, often freezing, and a hot baked potato, followed by a piece of moist parkin with a steaming mug of something, are the perfect winter comfort foods.

 More like this

 Yorkshire parkin recipes generally use more oatmeal than flour, while Lancashire recipes tend to have more flour than oatmeal.
-It's also traditional for parkin to be slightly undercooked, so that the centre remains sticky.
-There are several different kinds of parkin (A Yorkshire Cookery Book by M Gaskell, published in 1919 in my hometown of Wakefield, lists 17 recipes for it) and its popularity continues in the north, where it's sold in bakeries throughout the region.
+It's also traditional for parkin to be slightly undercooked so that the centre remains sticky.
+There are actually several different kinds of parkin (A Yorkshire Cookery Book by M Gaskell, published in 1919 in my hometown of Wakefield, lists 17 recipes for it) and its popularity continues in the north, where it's sold in bakeries throughout the region.
 Of course, it's readily available around Bonfire Night.
 If you bake your own parkin, it should be kept in an airtight tin for at least three days before cutting to allow it to soften and mellow.
 It will keep well, stored in an airtight tin for up to two weeks.

 Advertisement